 At 19, At 19,710 feet (5895m) the biggest challenge is AMS--Acute Mountain Sickness or commonly referred to as simply Altitude Sickness.
 Anyone over the age of 10 can hike to the summit so long as they are in reasonably good physical shape.
-Because it is a non-technical climb, it has become an "in thing" for people into their 80's from all parts of the world to put their physical fitness to the test.
+Because it is a non-technical climb, it has become an "in thing" for people in their 80's from all parts of the world to put their physical fitness to the test.
 Currently, 15,000 climbers a year attempt to summit Mt.
 Kili with only 1 in 10 successful.
 Usually coming from a much lower altitude, acclimatizing at MKVL at 9,600 ' for a couple days before a climb increases ones odd of reaching the top without incurring altitude sickness.

-Park authorities require that all trekkers arrange their walk through a licensed agency and that they be accompanied throughout their walk by a guide.
+The Park authorities require that all trekkers arrange their walk through a licensed agency and that they be accompanied throughout their walk by a guide.
 Our experienced guides know the different routes and their level of difficulty to assist you in making the right choice---five or six day program to reach the summit or a weekend trip to a "half-way" point?
 Stay in huts along the way or camp in tents are some of the decisions that have to be made in advance?
-Questions like what to bring your best value, weather conditions, and costs can be answered.
+Questions like what to bring you the best value, weather conditions, and costs can be answered.
 You can climb Mount Kilimanjaro through different approved routes ranging from Marangu, Umbwe, Machame, Rongai to the Lemosho route.